tailwindlabs/tailwindcss/source/docs/border-style.blade.md

       "Sets the border style on an element to dotted.", ],
     [
+      '.border-double',
+      'border-style: double;',
+      "Sets the border style on an element to double.", ],
+    [
       '.border-none',
       'border-style: none;',
       "Disables the border on an element.",